OsamaIsmael2054/deepseek-ocr-eval/README.md

 - Default model uses `torch.bfloat16` precision
 - First run will download the model from HuggingFace (~several GB)
 - Some models require accepting license agreements on HuggingFace
+- Flash Attention 2 requires compatible GPU (Ampere or newer) and proper installation
+- Text cleaning is automatically applied to all predictions

 ## Citation